juanminm/dam1-pro/README.md

 # Programación / Programming

-En este repositorio se encontrarán programas de Java para la asignatura de Programación del curso de Formación Profesional Ciclo Superior Desarrollo de Aplicaciones Multiplataforma.
+En este repositorio, puedes encontrar programas de Java para la asignatura de Programacion del curso Desarrollo de aplicaciones Multiplataforma

 -------------

-In this repository there can be found Java programs for Higher Technician in Multi-platform Applications Development Year Programing subject.
+In this repository, you can find Java programs for the subject Programming of the Multiplatform Applications Development course.
 You'll mostly find programs with Spanish terms in variables and comments.